Check out our Frequently Asked Questions below. If you can’t find the answer you’re looking for, please [contact us].

 Yes.
 We allow you to bring food through the gates, but no coolers or outside drink.

-Our Faire has two major performances each year: The Robin Hood Springtime Festival in North Haven, Connecticut and The Connecticut Renaissance Faire in Norwich, Connecticut.
+Our Faire has two major performances each year: The Robin Hood Springtime Festival in North Haven, Connecticut and The Connecticut Renaissance Faire in North Haven, Connecticut.
 Throughout the country there are over 170 Renaissance Faires and Festivals.
 We run the second and third largest Renaissance Faires in New England.

 The Connecticut Renaissance Faire is open rain or shine unless the weather becomes so serious we choose to close for safety concerns.
 You can escape inclement weather in any of our tented craft shops.
 Some performances may be delayed or cancelled due to dangerous performing conditions.